 Burrows says StorSimple allows companies to use boolean logic to decide where data is stored.
 It asks, is this for Sharepoint?
 OK, we’ll send that to the cloud.
 We’re going to need this data again soon?
 We’ll keep that here.

-He says this approach is very cost-effective, companies can make use of bulk back-up services where storage costs only cents per GB, they can also make better use of the communications links.
+He says this approach is cost-effective, companies can make use of bulk back-up services where storage costs only cents per GB, they can also make better use of the communications links.